gyulanemeth/bluefox.email/email-marketing-concepts/strategy/index.md

 ---
+title: Email Marketing Strategy - Build a Plan That Converts
 description: An email marketing strategy is a plan for reaching your audience with personalized, targeted emails.
 It involves setting goals, segmenting, creating content, testing, and tracking performance.
 ---